Synodical Government Measure 1969: Provisions

 The measure established deanery synods which would be the lowest rung of the Church's hierarchy.
 To be eligible to be elected to the House of Laity you need to be elected to a deanery synod first.

 Electoral roll

 Originally, the measure established the voting age as 17.
 This has since been reduced to 16 through the passage of the Church Representation and Ministers Measure 2019.

 Channel Islands

-The Measure applied to the Channel Islands, through Synodical Government (Channel Islands) Order 1970.
+The measure applied to the Channel Islands, through the Synodical Government (Channel Islands) Order 1970 (SI 1970/1117).

 Amendments

-In 1971, the measure was amended so that "special majorities" would be required to change the relationship between the Church of England and another church.
+In 1971, the measure was amended by the Synodical Government (Special Majorities) Measure 1971 (No. 1) so that "special majorities" would be required to change the relationship between the Church of England and another church.

-In 1974, the measure was amended so that the constitutions of the Convocations of York and Canterbury would be required to change the relationship between the Church of England and another church.
+In 1974, the measure was amended by the Synodical Government (Amendment) Measure 1974 (No. 1) so that the constitutions of the Convocations of York and Canterbury would be required to change the relationship between the Church of England and another church.

-In 2003, the measure was amended so that there would be a regular review of the arrangements for pastoral supervision.
+In 2003, the measure was amended by the Synodical Government (Amendment) Measure 2003 (No. 1) so that there would be a regular review of the arrangements for pastoral supervision.

 Legislation passed by the Church must now comply with the Human Rights Act 1998.